FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 name and the subdomain.

-Where it is not possible to make a direct mapping between the EAP Method Type name due to the EAP Method Type name not matching the {{RFC7542, Section 2.2}} format, the name used in the realm registry SHOULD be similar enough to allow the average reader to understand which EAP Method Type is being used.
+Where it is not possible to make a direct mapping between the EAP Method Type name due to the EAP Method Type name not matching the {{RFC7542, Section 2.2}} format, the name used in the realm registry MUST be similar enough to allow the average reader to understand which EAP Method Type is being used.